ic-caves/caves-docs/README.md

 welcome.

-[caves](https://itscaves.com) is a tool for collective knowledge building at scale. [caves is](https://itscaves.com/c/caves%20is)...a collective intelligence tool, an experiment in working together, an mmo knowledge game, a new way of being online...
+[caves](https://itscaves.com) is a tool for collective knowledge building at scale. [caves is](https://itscaves.com/c/caves%20is)...an experiment in working together, an mmo knowledge game, a new way of being online...

 to be more concrete, caves are places where we put stuff. you can think of one as a stripped down subreddit or the aggregated search results of a #hashtag on a social site.